anstettl/GettingAndCleaningData/Code Book.md

 -	fBodyGyro-std-Y	: std body angulare velocity in frequency domaine (fast fournier transformation) in Y direction
 -	fBodyGyro-std-Z	: std body angulare velocity in frequency domaine (fast fournier transformation) in Z direction
 -	fBodyAccMag-std	: std magnitude of body acceleration in frequency domaine (fast fournier transformation)
--	fBodyBodyAccJerkMag-std	: std magnitude of jerk signal in frequency domaine (fast fournier transformation) in time from body acceleration
+-	fBodyBodyAccJerkMag-std	: std magnitude of jerk signal in frequency domaine (fast fournier transformation)  from body acceleration
 -	fBodyBodyGyroMag-std	: std magnitude of body angulare velocity in frequency domaine (fast fournier transformation)
--	fBodyBodyGyroJerkMag-std	: std magnitude of jerk signal in frequency domaine (fast fournier transformation) in time from angular velocity
+-	fBodyBodyGyroJerkMag-std	: std magnitude of jerk signal in frequency domaine (fast fournier transformation)  from angular velocity

 Note : The units used for the accelerations (body) are 'g's (gravity of earth -> 9.80665 m/seg2) and the gyroscope units are rad/seg.